Ku Klux Klan: Creation, etymology, and naming

-Former Confederate brigadier general George Gordon developed the Prescript, which espoused white supremacist belief.
-For instance, an applicant should be asked if he was in favor of "a white man's government", "the reenfranchisement and emancipation of the white men of the South, and the restitution of the Southern people to all their rights".
-The latter is a reference to the Ironclad Oath, which stripped the vote from white persons who refused to swear that they had not borne arms against the Union.
+Former Confederate brigadier general George Gordon developed the Prescript, which espoused white supremacist beliefs.
+For instance, an applicant was to be asked whether he favored "a white man's government", "the reenfranchisement and emancipation of the white men of the South, and the restitution of the Southern people to all their rights".
+The latter phrase refers to the Ironclad Oath, which stripped the vote from white persons who refused to swear that they had not borne arms against the Union.

-Confederate general Nathan Bedford Forrest was elected the first grand wizard, and claimed to be the Klan's national leader.
-In an 1868 newspaper interview, Forrest stated that the Klan's primary opposition was to the Loyal Leagues, radical Republican state governments.
-They opposed people such as Tennessee governor William Gannaway Brownlow, and other "carpetbaggers" and "scalawags".
-Forrest argued that many Southerners believed that Black people were voting for the Republican Party because they were being hoodwinked by the Loyal Leagues.
-One Alabama newspaper editor declared "The League is nothing more than a nigger Ku Klux Klan."
+Confederate general Nathan Bedford Forrest was elected the first grand wizard and claimed to be the Klan's national leader.
+In an 1868 newspaper interview, Forrest said the Klan's primary opposition was to the Loyal Leagues, the state governments of the radical Republicans, opposing individuals like Tennessee governor William Gannaway Brownlow, and "carpetbaggers" and "scalawags".
+He also argued that many Southerners believed that black people were voting for the Republican Party because they were being hoodwinked by the Loyal Leagues.
+One Alabama newspaper editor declared: "The League is nothing more than a nigger Ku Klux Klan."

-Despite Gordon's and Forrest's work, local Klan units never accepted the Prescript and continued to operate autonomously.
-There were never hierarchical levels or state headquarters.
-Klan members used violence to settle old personal feuds and local grudges, as they worked to restore general white dominance in the disrupted postwar society.
-The historian Elaine Frantz Parsons describes the membership:
+Despite Gordon's and Forrest's work, local Klan chapters never accepted the Prescript as they operated autonomously with no hierarchical levels or a state headquarters.
+Members utilized violence to settle old personal feuds and local grudges, working to restore general white dominance in the disrupted post-war society.
+Historian Elaine Frantz Parsons describes the membership as the following:

 Lifting the Klan mask revealed a chaotic multitude of antiblack vigilante groups, disgruntled poor white farmers, wartime guerrilla bands, displaced Democratic politicians, illegal whiskey distillers, coercive moral reformers, bored young men, sadists, rapists, white workmen fearful of black competition, employers trying to enforce labor discipline, common thieves, neighbors with decades-old grudges, and even a few freedmen and white Republicans who allied with Democratic whites or had criminal agendas of their own.
 Indeed, all they had in common, besides being overwhelmingly white, southern, and Democratic, was that they called themselves, or were called, Klansmen.

-Historian Eric Foner observed: "In effect, the Klan was a military force serving the interests of the Democratic party, the planter class, and all those who desired restoration of white supremacy.
-Its purposes were political, but political in the broadest sense, for it sought to affect power relations, both public and private, throughout Southern society.
-It aimed to reverse the interlocking changes sweeping over the South during Reconstruction: to destroy the Republican party's infrastructure, undermine the Reconstruction state, reestablish control of the Black labor force, and restore racial subordination in every aspect of Southern life."
-To that end they worked to curb the education, economic advancement, voting rights, and right to keep and bear arms of Black people.The First Klan soon spread into every Southern state, launching a reign of terror against Republican leaders both Black and white.
+Historian Eric Foner observed that the Klan was "a military force" that served "the interests of the Democratic party, the planter class, and all those who desired the restoration of white supremacy", as it had a purpose of "affect[ing] power relations ... throughout Southern society" by thoroughly destroying the "Republican party's infrastructure", breaking the "Reconstruction state", reestablishing "control of the black labor force" and "restoring racial subordination" in all aspects "of Southern life."
+The organization worked to stifle the education, economic advancement, voting rights, and right to keep and bear arms of black individuals.
+The first Klan mobilized and spread into every Southern state, launching a coordinated campaign of terror against Republican leaders, both black and white.